 11 best things to do in Costa Rica

-A list of the best things to do in Costa Rica, as well as travel tips for Costa Rica like the best time to visit, the best places to go, and what to expect.
+A list of the best things to do in Costa Rica on a budget, as well as travel tips for Costa Rica like the best time to visit, the best places to go, and what to expect.

 Costa Rica is what many people would consider paradise.

 From rich green jungles, to powerful waterfalls, to pristine beaches, Costa Rica's landscape is very diverse and simply beautiful.

 Costa Rica is also a great gateway to Latin American culture.
 It is quite touristy, so lots of people speak English, and there are lots of tour companies, hostels and hotels, and accessible public transportation options.

 If you've never traveled before, Costa Rica is a comfortable country to start in.
 There are lots of backpackers and expats, so you are bound to meet other travelers that you connect with.

 Even though Costa Rica is full of tourists, it still maintains the core aspects of Latin American culture.
 Reggaeton blasts from speakers in nightclubs, the traditional cuisine is authentic and cheap if you look in the right spots, and locals can be warm and welcoming.

 Whether you are visiting Costa Rica on a budget to surf, sunbathe, hike, do a yoga retreat, learn about coffee, or explore the rainforest and simply connect with nature while traveling, this country has anything you could want.

 Costa Rica's best tourists attractions